-BIOL 370 - Biology Seminar (1)
+BIOL 370 - Biology Seminar (2)

 Biology Seminar is the setting for the Sophomore/Junior Diagnostic Project, a disciplinespecific assignment required of students in all majors.
 The assessment is designed to serve as a diagnostic screening device to determine the ability of students to transfer information literacy, critical thinking and effective communication skills developed through the Core curriculum and major program to a selected question, case study, or project related to their major field of study.
 The Sophomore/Junior Diagnostic Project provides a process check for competency growth plans.
 The project is evaluated by department faculty, and feedback is provided to students by either the instructor in the designated course or by the individual student's academic advisor.
 The Sophomore/Junior Diagnostic Project helps students develop a clearer understanding of the expectations of faculty in their major field of study with respect to their ability to apply critical thinking skills and to communicate effectively.
 It also helps students to develop a better understanding of the specific criteria faculty use to judge work of students in their respective major fields of study.
-Prerequisites: BIOL 224 and CHEM 242.
+Prerequisites: BIOL 224 and CHEM 242, or permission of the instructor.
+2 lecture/seminar hours.